apcamargo/RNAsamba/README.md

 ## Overview

-RNAsamba is tool for computing the coding potential of RNA transcript sequences using a deep learning classification model.
-Details of the algorithm and benchmarks comparing RNAsamba to other tools can be found in our [paper](#citation).
+RNAsamba is a tool for computing the coding potential of RNA sequences using a neural network classification model.
+A description of the algorithm and benchmarks comparing RNAsamba to other tools can be found in our [artipapercle](#citation).

 ## Installation